-Mail makes it easy to map addresses and locations straight from a message.
+Mail makes it easy to map addresses and locations right from a message.
 If you want directions or more details about an address, you can view the address in the Maps app.

 Move Gmail messages from your inbox and save them to the All Mail folder with a single click.

 Plan your trip on your Mac and send directions or a location to your iPhone, where they appear as a notification.
 On your iPhone, you can use voice navigation to guide you while you’re on the road.